 In the end, as we gathered out coats, it was observed – writers have a voice all their own, and no matter what genre they write in that voice stays the same.
 The chances of an author changing her voice to suit the market is probably zero.

 Final conclusion: all we can do is write the next unforgettable novel.
 Impossible?
 That would be a big, fat NO!

 PS.
 Once again I thank Jessa Davis for the use of her hands.

-Posted on February 3, 2013, in Susan Lute and tagged 2K To 10 K, 90 minute increments, advice, dragon ladies, Encouragement Day, organic writing, pantser, plotter, plotting scenes, Rachel Aaron, rejection, Rose City Romance Writers, See Jane Publish, self-published, Susan Lute, Time management, traditionally published, Windtree Press, writing.
+Posted on February 3, 2013, in General and tagged 2K To 10 K, 90 minute increments, advice, dragon ladies, Encouragement Day, organic writing, pantser, plotter, plotting scenes, Rachel Aaron, rejection, Rose City Romance Writers, See Jane Publish, self-published, Susan Lute, Time management, traditionally published, Windtree Press, writing.
 Bookmark the permalink.
 10 Comments.